thuang-power/thuang-power.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a postdoctoral researcher in the Laboratory for Information and Decision Systems ([LIDS](https://lids.mit.edu)) at [MIT](https://www.mit.edu).
-Before joining MIT, I was a postdoc researcher in the Department of Electrical and Computer Engineering at Texas A&M University where I obtained my Ph.D. degree in 2021.
-My research focuses on data analytics, physical/cyber resilience enhancement, and security analysis in massively digitized power grid.
-From September to December of 2018, I was a visiting Ph.D. student in the LIDS at MIT.
-My industry experience includes an internship at [ISO-New England](https://www.iso-ne.com) in 2018 and an internship at [Mitsubishi Electric Research Laboratories](https://www.merl.com) in 2019.
+Tong Huang is an Assistant Professor in the Department of ECE at San Diego State University.
+Before joining SDSU, he was a postdoctoral associate at MIT.
+He received his Ph.D. degree from Texas A&M University in 2021.
+His industry experience includes an internship with ISO-New England in 2018 and an internship with Mitsubishi Electric Research Laboratories in 2019.
+As the first author, he received two Best Paper Awards at the 2020 IEEE PES General Meeting and the 54-th Hawaii International Conference on System Sciences.
+His research focuses on data analytics, cyber security, and modeling and control of power grids with deep renewables.

 Announcements
 =====

-<span style="color:blue">I will join the ECE department at San Diego State University as a tenure-track Assistant Professor, starting Aug.
-2022.
-My research focuses on data analytics, cyber security, and modeling and control of electric energy systems with inverter-based resources.
-My research group has <span style="color:#AA6C39">**two fully funded Ph.D. positions**</span>.
+<span style="color:blue">IMy research group has <span style="color:#AA6C39">**two fully funded Ph.D. positions**</span>.
 If you are interested in joining my research group, please email your CV and transcript to "tonghuang21 AT gmail DOT com"</span>

 [Sep.
 2021] Our paper titled "A Neural Lyapunov Approach to Transient Stability Assessment of Power Electronics-interfaced Networked Microgrids" has been accepted by *IEEE Transactions on Smart Grid*. [[Arxiv](https://arxiv.org/pdf/2012.01333.pdf)]